Toyota Prius hatchback review

 Independent crash-testers Euro NCAP awarded the Toyota Prius a reassuring five stars out of five, partly thanks to its long list of safety features.
 Autonomous emergency braking is included as standard, identifying potential collisions and braking if necessary.

-The Toyota Prius’ reliability is literally the best in the car industry.
-Its range finished first out 75 cars ranked in our 2019 Driver Power owner satisfaction survey of cars currently on sale in the UK.
+The Toyota Prius’ reliability is among the best in the car industry.
+It finished 16th out of the top 75 cars ranked in our 2020 Driver Power owner satisfaction survey of cars currently on sale in the UK.
 There's also the reassurance of Toyota's 10-year/100,000-mile 'Relax' warranty, introduced in June 2021.

 After 20 years of hybrid sales, it’s clear Toyota takes great pride in the Prius and the plug-in especially is a real technological tour de force.
 It’s a safe, comfortable and extremely relaxing means of travel, with fuel economy figures that speak for themselves.
 Our main reservation is the considerable extra cost of the plug-in – it’s only worth it if you really need that long all-electric range.